xuewenfei/modular_rails/wiki/book.md

 <hr>
 Figure  4.2:   Now, it  looks pretty  good.
 If  you have  poor  taste!
 4.2.4

 Part  4:  Users & Authentication
 Our modular application is  still pretty  basic.
 It’s  time  to  allow people  to  create  an  account and login!
-We’re not going to  reinvent  the wheel,  so  let’s use Devise, the greatAuthentication gem (which  is  actually  built as  a Rails engine).
+We’re not going to  reinvent  the wheel,  so  let’s use Devise, the great Authentication gem (which  is  actually  built as  a Rails engine).

 Step  1:  Add the Devise  gem in  the Core  module  gemspec file.
 # SamuraiCRM/engines/core/samurai_core.gemspec
 # ...